How Phone Calls Can Hurt A College’s Brand

 In addition to frustrating, disappointing service is memorable and often recanted to others.

-As mentioned in our recent webinar, “Customer Service Expectations and Experiences during the Admissions and Enrollment Process”, people are 8 times more likely to recant a bad customer service experience than a good one.
+People are eight times more likely to recant a bad customer service experience than a good one.

 Your college can stand out from the competition by being the college with real people on the phone line.
 Customer service equates to value, and this is directly related to recruitment and retention outcomes.